stronnag/bbl2kml/README.md

 ## `mission2kml`

-A standalone mission file to KML/Z converter is available in the repository; it is not built by default, but may be built from the `Makefile`, `make all`
+A standalone mission file to KML/Z converter is also provided.

 ```
 $ mission2kml --help